 Which side effects are most likely?

 What can we do to prevent or relieve them?

 Be sure to tell your health care team about any side effects that happen during treatment and afterward, too.
 Tell them even if you don’t think the side effects are serious.
 This discussion should include physical, emotional, and social effects of mastocytosis.

 Also, ask how much care you may need at home and with daily tasks during and after treatment.
 This can help you make a caregiving plan.

 The next section in this guide is Follow-up Care.
-It explains the importance of checkups after you finish cancer treatment.
-Or, use the menu to choose another section to continue reading this guide.
+It explains the importance of checkups after you finish medical treatment.
+You may use the menu to choose a different section to read in this guide.